saenz/jeffsaenz.me/README.md

 # jeffsaenz.me

 A gatsby, bootstrap and reactjs version of my latest personal site.
-It's currently hosted [on netlify](http://jeffsaenz.me/).
+It's currently hosted on [netlify](https://netlify.com/).

 ## Features
+The following were used in the development of the site:

 * [Bootstrap 4](https://getbootstrap.com/) Modular component framework
 * [ReactStrap](https://reactstrap.github.io) Easy to use React Bootstrap 4 components